 Well, let’s say you deliver infrastructure projects.

 The initial stages of the project are about mobilization and planning.
 These activities are relatively resource-light.
 Then you get into the heavy lifting of delivery.
-Towards the end of the project, its more about testing and commissioning, which requires less overall effort.
+However, towards the end of the project, there’s more activity around testing and commissioning, which requires less overall effort.

-This means the revenue profile is an s-curve.
+Consequently, the revenue profile is an s-curve.
 Moderate amounts of effort and cost are expended at the beginning and end.
-More significant work is done in the middle.
+More significant work occurs in the middle.